Source:http://www.npc.gov.cn/npc/flcazqyj/2019-01/04/content_2070148.htm 征求意见时间: 2019-01-04 至 2019-02-03

 Article 15: As necessary for trial work, people's courts may openly select judges from those engaged in legal professions, such as lawyers and legal experts.

 In addition to having the requirements for serving as a judge and having received legal professional qualifications, lawyers participating in open selection shall have at least five years in actual practice and have rich experience and a good reputation; legal experts participating in the open selection should have a mid-level title or higher, and have been engaged in legal teaching or research for at least 5 years, with outstanding capacity for research and outstanding research accomplishments.

 Article 16: Provinces, autonomous regions and directly governed municipalities municipalities are to set up a Judicial Selection Committee, responsible for reviewing the professional competence of new judges.

-The routine work of the provincial Judicial Selection Committees is to be undertaken by an office established within the high people's court.
+The routine work of the provincial Judicial Selection Committees is to be undertaken by offices established within the high people's courts.

 A Supreme People's Court Judicial Selection Committee shall be established for the selection of Supreme People's Court judges, responsible for reviewing the professional ability of the judicial candidates.

 Article 17: New judges generally serve in the basic level courts.
 Judges of people's courts at the intermediate level or above are generally elected through a level-by-level selection method.
 The Supreme People's Court and the High People's Courts may select judges from within the scope of peoples courts at the two levels below.